junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Holy."
 Bobby gasps, taking a step back in awe.
 Sam stares.

-And then the shape changes -- the dark crimson of blood crawls from his back, reaching the root of the wings, flowing upwards, staining the feathers.
-Some fall to the floor, others shrink and twist as if being burned by fire.
-The bones holding the wings make cracking sound and bend back, folding inward, twisting into distorted shapes.
+And then the shape changes -- the dark crimson color of blood crawls from his back, reaching the root of the wings, flowing upwards, staining the feathers.
+Some feathers fall to the floor, others shrink and twist as if burned by fire.
+The bones holding the wings crack loudly and bend back, folding inward, twisting into distorted shapes.
 The wings no longer look like wings, more like bewildering branches with charred leaves barely attached in the winter.

-The screaming and yelling of pain die away slowly, the pitch sinking from human voice to a wounded monster moaning.
-Low pained growl.
+The screaming and yelling of pain die away slowly, the pitch sinking from a human voice yelling to a wounded monster moaning.
+Low, pained growl.

 As the wings fold and twist, they no longer hold the weight of the body, Castiel crashes back down, landing on all fours.
 Claws and scales grow from fingers and skin, bones shifting, face unrecognizable.
 A mixed shape of a hundred different wild animals but no name for what Castiel looks like now.

 Bobby takes another step back, slowly reaching for his rifle.
 Sam reaches for his machete.

 "Cas?"
-Bobby calls carefully, forcing his voice stay as steady as he can manage.
+Bobby calls carefully, forcing his voice to stay as steady as he can manage.

 The monster in front of them gnarls, can't tell if it's answering or threatening.
 He looks up slowly, eyes glassy and foggy.
 With the slightest shade of blue.